2026 KAFP Board of Directors

 - Committed to serving the KAFP to move our strategic plan forward

-- Willingness to donate time, resources and opportunities to meet the goals of the Foundation and support its mission
+- Willing to donate time, resources, donations and opportunities to meet the goals of the Foundation and support its mission

 - Engaging with members; really listen to their needs